Picking up from Part 2 –

-Followed immediately by, “Whatever, girl.
+I’m going uphill forever.
+My legs are all, “Uh, Aurora, didn’t we just do this at the Grand Canyon last week?”
+Immediately following up with, “Whatever, girl.
 We trust you.
 We love working out.
 It’s nice of you not to take us to such a high altitude this time.”
 You’re welcome.

 A couple of women catch up to me, and we walk together-ish.
-Sometimes I jog ahead, trying to keep a nice workout up, then I come back and walk some more.

 Miles go by where we don’t see anyone – not a volunteer, not a police officer, nobody.
 We’re not even the last runners, mind you!
 It’s a ghost town out there, which is a bit crazy.
 What if someone had gotten hurt?
 And with all the dogs in that town, I’m pretty surprised I didn’t get eaten.

 For a number of miles, we still see mile markers at least.
 Even though there are no other cues telling us we’re on course, those let us know we are.
-Then we get to this point where there are no signs or volunteers to tell us which way to turn.
+Then we get to this point where there are no signs nor volunteers to tell us which way to turn.
 Which way do we go?!

 Super responsible half marathoners know the course and don’t need to rely on volunteers, so I need to shoulder some blame here.
-I did have my phone with me.
+I did have my phone.
 Conceivably I could’ve looked up a map.
 (Of course, I have the absolute worst sense of direction in the world.
 Ever.
 Of anyone.
 In the world.
 Ever.
 Even with a map, I’m not sure I would’ve turned the right way.)

 I ask these women where to turn.
 They say left, seeming confident in their choice.
 Off we go.

 We learn we’re off course and hear (from a phone call they make) that we’ll run back into it if we keep on going this way.
 Full speed ahead, I guess.